Making flash not look like flash

 Let’s start off with these few photos.
 They were all done using flash on camera.

-My choice of settings here were dictated by the available light, and I just used a hint of flash by bouncing it into the huge room behind me.
-At f2, and as fill, I didn’t need to blast a ton of light from my strobe.
+With both these images, my choice of camera settings here were dictated by the available light, and I just used a hint of flash by bouncing it into the room behind me.

 By making my light source larger than just the area of the small flash tube, I am immediately making my light softer.
 And this is exactly the reason why we bounce flash.